 I’m not new to making protein pancakes (=> cottage cheese protein pancakes, peanut butter protein pancakes and oatmeal protein pancakes), so these oatmeal protein waffles were a breeze to make (they are made with eggs and Greek yogurt to offer a balance).
 Remember, it is all about balance.
 For me, at least.
 I would be very sad to eat kale, quinoa and beans all the time.

-These oatmeal protein waffles tasted so good that my kids confused them with their usual waffles.
+These oatmeal protein waffles tasted so good that my kids confused them with my usual clean eating waffles recipe.
 Which I made at same time (triple the recipe) because I already had a waffle maker going and made a mess of a kitchen.
 Yes, it took me about 3 hours but the result was 100 waffles of all kinds in a freezer and 100 other kitchen tasks done in the meanwhile.
 I doubled the recipe and stocked my freezer.
 So far, January 2017 breakfasts are looking good.
 Do it and repeat, repeat, repeat!

 - 4 eggs, large